amir-jafari/nndesign-demo/README.md

 The original software for these demos runs on MATLAB, so for every section of the [Neural Network Design](https://hagan.okstate.edu/NNDesign.pdf) book where you see the MATLAB logo, there will be a corresponding Python demo in this package.
-The second book is in progress and there is not even a cover yet, as you will realize after running the code above.
+The second book is in progress.

+If you are using multiple monitors and switching between them, you may need to restart your computer to avoid scaling issues.

 ## Dependencies